Table of Contents

 Can I take the EPT during orientation?

 If you are unable to take the EPT before orientation, the Orientation Staff can direct you to a computer lab on campus where you can take the EPT.
-It is very important that you complete the EPT on the FIRST day of your two-day freshman orientation.
-If you do not complete the EPT on your first day of orientation, there is no possibility for you to have results by the second day of orientation when you meet with your advisor to register for classes.
+It is very important that you complete the EPT on the first day of your two-day freshman orientation.
+If you do not complete the EPT on your first day of orientation, there is no possibility for you to have results by the second day of orientation when you meet with your adviser to register for classes.
 You need to complete the EPT prior to registering for your first language course.

 What if I can't finish the test by the deadline?